The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: -local model structures and smooth spaces

-Let $\Dfg$ denote the category of diffeological spaces as defined in~\cite{Bunk:Higher_Sheaves}---this is the full subcategory of $\Cat(\Cart^\opp, \Set)$ on the concrete sheaves with respect to the Grothendieck pretopology $\tau$ (see the beginning of Section~\ref{sec:R-local MoStrs}).
+Let $\Dfg$ denote the category of diffeological spaces (see~\cite{Souriau:Groupes_Differentiels, IZ:Diffeology}); we use the conventions of~\cite{Bunk:Higher_Sheaves}, so that $\Dfg$ is the full subcategory of $\Cat(\Cart^\opp, \Set)$ on the concrete sheaves with respect to the Grothendieck coverage $\tau$ (see the beginning of Section~\ref{sec:R-local MoStrs}).
 Concretely, a diffeological space can be defined as a pair $(X, \Plot_X)$, where $X \in \Set$, and where $\Plot_X$ assigns to every cartesian space $c \in \Cart$ a subset $\Plot_X(c) \subset \Set(c,X)$ of the maps from the underlying set of $c$ to $X$.
 These maps are called \emph{plots of $X$} and have to satisfy that \begin{myenumerate} \item $\Plot_X(*) = X$ (every constant map is a plot),

 \item for every $f \in \Cart(c,d)$ and every $g \in \Plot_X(d)$, we have that $g \circ f \in \Plot_X(c)$ (i.e.~$\Plot_X$ is a presheaf on $\Cart$), and

 \item the presheaf $\Plot_X$ is a sheaf with respect to $\tau$. \end{myenumerate} We will often identify a diffeological space $(X,\Plot_X)$ with the sheaf it defines (see~\cite{Bunk:Higher_Sheaves} for more background), and we will denote this simply by $X$.